Care for a big ol' slice of this classic chocolate pudding pie?

 Prepare the Chocolate Pudding Filling

-- Heat 2 3/4 cups milk, sugar, cocoa powder in a medium sauce pot on the stove.
+- Heat 2 3/4 cups milk, sugar, cocoa powder, salt and vanilla in a medium sauce pot on the stove.
 Heat for 5-6 minutes on medium heat, constantly stirring until ingredients are dissolved and mixed.
 Turn down the heat to allow it to simmer.

 - In a small dish or measuring cup, using a fork or small whisk combine the cornstarch with the 1/4 cup milk.
 There should be no lumps.